-October 1 for spring semester and winter break projects;
+- October 1 for spring semester and winter break projects;

-If the funding deadline falls on a weekend, paperwork will be due by 5 p.m. on the following Monday.
+If the funding deadline falls on a weekend, submissions will be due by 5 p.m. the following Monday.
 Applicants who must have assurance of funding further in advance than these deadlines allow are encouraged to consult with the Odyssey Office.
 In cases where there are extenuating circumstances

 Steps in the Funding Process

 1. You are strongly encouraged to come by the Odyssey Office early in the process for advice and suggestions as you prepare your proposal.
 Allow plenty of time to make revisions and to consult with your supervisor.
 It is recommended that you meet with your supervisor at least two weeks before the funding deadline.
+Note that

 4. After the funding deadline, the CEL will consider and evaluate all funding requests forwarded by the Odyssey Office.
 The committee will determine which requests are to be funded and the dollar amount of each grant.